bitruns/GymManagmentSystem/README.md

   - You can retrieve member account data by inputing their ID into the ID bar and pressing request.
 Invalid MemberIDs will result in nothing.

 6. Once a member has been created, logout in the nav menu and access the Member Login.
 Enter the MemberID and Password, you will be redirected to the member profile management page.

+7. Both administrators and Members have multi-user support.
+Because cookies are used and sessions are stored on the DB (you can refresh the page and stay logged in), use chrome incognito instances to test multi-user support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>